Approved by the Haynes International, Inc.

 E. Conflicts of Interest

 Each of us has a duty/responsibility to the Company, our shareholders and each other.
 Although this duty does not prevent us from engaging in personal transactions and investments, it does demand that we avoid situations where a conflict of interest might occur or appear to occur.
 The Company is subject to scrutiny from many different individuals and organizations.
 We should always strive to avoid even the appearance of impropriety.
 A conflict of interest exists where the interests or benefits of one person or entity conflict with the interests or benefits of the Company.
 Whether particular conduct, relationships or transactions might be considered to be a conflict of interest may not always be clear.
-Where there is any question as to whether any conduct, relationship or transaction might be considered to be a conflict of interest, and whether the Company might nevertheless approve such conduct, relationship or transaction, you are strongly encouraged to contact your supervisor or the Chief Financial Officer of the Company.
-Employees may access the policy related to Anti-Nepotism on the Ethical Business Conduct portal on the intranet.
+Where there is any question as to whether any conduct, relationship or transaction might be considered to be a conflict of interest, and whether the Company might nevertheless approve such conduct, relationship or transaction, you must contact your supervisor or the Chief Financial Officer of the Company.
+Employees may access the policies related to Anti-Nepotism and Gifts on the Ethical Business Conduct portal on the intranet.

 F. Public Disclosure

 It is our policy that the information in our public communications, including SEC filings, be full, fair, accurate, timely and understandable.
 All directors, officers and employees who are involved in our disclosure process are responsible for upholding this policy.
 In particular, these individuals are required to maintain familiarity with the disclosure requirements applicable to us and are prohibited from knowingly misrepresenting, omitting, or causing others to misrepresent or omit, material facts about us to others, whether within or outside our company, including our external independent auditors and our internal auditors.
 In addition, any director, officer or employee who has a supervisory role in our disclosure process has an obligation to discharge his or her responsibilities diligently.